Rocket Ismail: Slamball coaching

 In 2008, he coached the Bouncers in the extreme sports league Slamball.

 Personal life

-Ismail is married to Melanie Ismail and they have four children.
+Ismail is married to Melani Ismail and they have four children.

 He is the older brother of former Syracuse University and NFL wide receiver Qadry Ismail, nicknamed "The Missile", and former University of Texas-El Paso and New York Dragons receiver Sulaiman Ismail, nicknamed "The Bomb".
-His father, Ibrahim, died when he was 10; his mother, Fatma, was sometimes referred to as "The Launch Pad" because of her sons' nicknames Rocket, Missile, and Bomb.
+His father Ibrahim died when he was 10; his mother Fatma was sometimes referred to as "The Launch Pad" because of her sons' nicknames Rocket, Missile, and Bomb.

 He converted from Islam in his early teens after his Muslim father died and he was sent to live with his grandmother, a member of an Assemblies of God church.
 Ismail has been described as a "devout Christian".

-Ismail is now an inspirational speaker, and enjoys speaking for corporations, schools and churches.
+Ismail is now an inspirational speaker, and speaks for corporations, schools and churches.

-As of the 2019 season, his son, Raghib "Rocket" Ismail Jr., plays for the University of Wyoming football team.
+His son, Raghib Jr., played at Wyoming.
+His nephew Qadir Ismail is currently a wide receiver for the Jacksonville Jaguars.